Top 10 Lung Health Benefits from the Affordable Care Act

 - Millions of Americans who couldn't get health insurance before are now able to on the marketplace.
 People with asthma and other respiratory conditions have options for receiving medical treatment other than going to the ER.

 - Insurance companies are prohibited from revoking coverage when a patient gets sick with a condition such as lung cancer.

 - Pregnant women on Medicaid are required to have coverage of all quit smoking treatments and medications.

-- All new private insurance plans and state marketplace plans must cover treatments that help smokers quit and cover lung cancer screening for people at risk for lung cancer can be screened without cost-sharing.
+- All new private insurance plans and marketplace plans must cover treatments that help smokers quit and cover lung cancer screening for people at risk for lung cancer can be screened without cost-sharing.

 - The Prevention and Public Health Fund provides funding to community-based prevention and public health efforts, including coverage of quit smoking treatments and programs that help people control their asthma.
-Learn more about this fund.

 - The Medicare prescription drug "doughnut hole" began to close in 2011—meaning Medicare will no longer stop paying for medications after patients spend a certain dollar amount per year.
 Previously, people with serious lung diseases such as COPD and lung cancer had significant out-of-pocket expenses because of this gap in coverage.

 - People with Medicare now are eligible for an annual, free wellness visit focused on prevention.

 - Insurance companies, selling plans on the marketplace, no longer are allowed to limit the amount of money they will spend on a patient during his or her lifetime.
 Patients with serious diseases such as lung cancer sometimes met these previous limits and were denied further coverage for that condition.

 - Young people under the age of 26 can remain on their parents' health insurance plan, which is critical for young adults with asthma.